GDGToulouse/site-devfest-2020/README.md

 You can edit

 * general information about the site into the `config.toml` file.
-* some data into `data/*.yml` files, like header or footer information
+* some data into `data/*.yml` files, for header and footer information, team or schedule data.
 * some content into `content/**` files.
 * some static assets like images into the `static/*` folder